siincerity/Mistys_Adventure/readme.md

 # Misty's Adventure - Front End

-Welcome to **Misty's Adventure**.
-The game where you can fish for how you feel!
-This markdown file will cover all of the functions to get the front-end of the application all in working order!
+This section will cover all of the functions to get the front end of the application all in working order!

 # Files